The Pentagon is sending Fleet Anti-Terrorism Teams, known as FAST teams, a U.S. defense official has confirmed to the E-Ring.

 Still unknown is how long the teams could stay.
 A senior military official told the E-Ring that FAST teams could stay "as long as needed -- days, weeks, even months."
 Their deployment could be a precursor to additional troop deployments, the official said, but doesn't have to be.

-: The U.S. Marine Corps' FAST Team members are on the ground in Libya, at the U.S. embassy in Tripoli, a senior administration official confirmed.
+UPDATE: The U.S. Marine Corps' FAST Team members are on the ground in Libya, at the U.S. embassy in Tripoli, a senior administration official confirmed.
 They came from Naval Station Rota, in Spain.